 A study of processes, systems, and instruments for obtaining and disseminating information pertaining to school and community; the investigation and analysis of procedures for utilizing human and physical community resources for improving education.
 This course will include field activities, group projects, and individual activities.
-Prerequisite: EDU 601 and admission to administration program.
+Prerequisite: EDU 601 Foundations of School Administration and Supervision, admission to the Instruction Leadership Licensure Program, and an approved mandatory FHU Administrative Licensure Program Proposal on file in Taskstream©.